Sauteed Fiddleheads with Bacon and Cheese

-In this hearty springtime favorite, bacon punctuates the earthy flavor of fresh fiddleheads.
+In this hearty springtime favorite recipe for Sauteed Fiddleheads with Bacon and Cheese, bacon punctuates the earthy flavor of fresh fiddleheads.

 Bring a large pot of water to a boil over high heat.
 Add 1 tablespoon salt.
 Trim fiddlehead stems and drop them into the water; then reduce heat to medium and cook, uncovered, 5—8 minutes or until crisp-tender.
 Drain in a colander; then run under cold water to stop cooking.
 Shake gently to remove as much water as possible.